Galaxy Z Fold 2 in depth: Flex Mode, App Continuity, and multitasking | ZDNet

 - Tap on the word Display

-As you will see in your list of apps, there are some that are unavailable to be used in this matter.
-These apps may need to be updated by developers in order to support this functionality.
+As you will see in your list of apps, some are unavailable to be used in this matter.
+These apps may need to be updated by developers to support this functionality.

 Also: Galaxy Z Fold 2 vs LG V60: Dual screen experiences that boost productivity